KfW 270 Solar Loan in 2026: Rates from 3.75%, Up to EUR 150 Million

 - Before December 31: Commission and register system

-- Self-consumption value remains strong
+- Self-consumption value remains strong either way

 KfW 270 for Expats: Eligibility and Practical Tips